Monday, October 7, 2024

 There are difficulties with science fiction that are not unique to Dune.
 When you create a world from scratch, you have to choose between "info dumps", or confusing (or boring) the reader.
 To me, novels with entries from a Galactic Dictionary, or "italics sections" at the start of chapters, are actually enjoyable.
 But it's the geopolitics of the Landsraad as revealed through grinding dialogue that lose me.
 My own bias is that if I'm going to invest time reading about complicated politics, I'd rather read about the real world.
 The level of detail in these discussions frustrated me in the extreme, even more than the infamous long-winded tree descriptions in Lord of the Rings.
 My reasoning is partly that an economy or a civilization are such complex entities that, when you make one up, you will always leave holes or commit contradictions no matter how great your effort.
 So just give us a sketch and fill us in as need be.
 Related to this, the random and inconsistent insertions of various characters' internal thoughts was really irritating, and did not add anything that could not have been done in a different way (just state it - it doesn't have to be dialogue.)
 It is here that I will confess that I did not actually finish the novel - but I did read lots of secondary sources, and the Appendix.
 (If one of my points here is actually answered in the novel or in a later book, please comment.)
 The two main reasons I couldn't continue were the dialogues about politics, and the internal monologues in italics (see below.)

-Something as complicated as an economy is impossible even to model.
-To make something up from scratch, there will inevitably be contradictions or gaps that an alert reader can find.
-In general, there's too much reliance on the spice's miraculous powers; and if the spice really is that important, it seems that something as critical as the transfer of control over spice production would be a bit better attended to by other Houses, and in fact there would be a lot more presence on or around Arrakis by other Houses.
+That said, the Dune universe is overly simplistic and monothematic.
+There's too much reliance on the spice's miraculous powers; and if the spice really is that important, it seems that something as critical as the transfer of control over spice production would be a bit better attended to by other Houses, and in fact there would be a lot more presence on or around Arrakis by other Houses.
 It makes the Dune universe, for its otherwise rich canvas of invented social structures, in this respect feel a little one-dimensional.
 Though it's briefly addressed, characters seem remarkably incurious about the inability to manufacture spice, or its connection to Dune’s ecosystem i.e. the worms.
 It's also hard to understand how certain things like the stillsuits can be manufactured by Fremen who are essentially hunter-gatherers.

 Maguffins like spice are not uncommon in fiction, but it's worth pointing out that Herbert wrote multiple other stories with a maguffin with these characteristics: